Causal Inference under Interference through Designed Markets: Defining Counterfactuals

 \begin{example} \textbf{Deferred Acceptance.} In many cities, students are matched to schools using a version of the deferred acceptance algorithm with lottery scores.
 This mechanism is another example of a strategy-proof mechanism with a cutoff structure, as shown in \citet{azevedo2016supply}; $p \in \mathcal S$ is a vector of score cutoffs for each school.
 The submission to the mechanism is a ranking over schools $R_i(W_i)$, where $j R_i(W_i) j'$ is 1 if school $j$ is ranked above $j'$, and zero otherwise, and an independent item-specific lottery number $S_{i} \in \mathbb R^J$.
+The index for the outside option is 0.
 The allocation function is:

-On the supply-side $s^*_j = m_j /n$, where $m_j$ is the number of seats available in school $j$, and $n$ is the total number of students. \end{example}
+On the supply side $s^*_j = m_j /n$, where $m_j$ is the number of seats available in school $j$, and $n$ is the total number of students.
+For the function $m(\cdot)$, the standard deferred acceptance algorithm can easily be modified, as in the uniform price example above, to accommodate heterogeneous weights. \end{example}